novoda/github-reports/README.md

   - Via command line `ruby reports.rb`.
   - You can use Atom's Script package via the app menu: Packages > Script > Run Script.
 Make sure the language is set as `Ruby` and not `Ruby on Rails`.

+ * Profit!

+## Customisation

+At the moment because the API might change command line arguments aren't supported.
+In order to get different reports, just modify the `reports.rb` script to get the data you're interested in.

+The API returns collections of maps with all the fields that the Github API supports.